krekhovx/ioquake3-linux-install/README.md

 convenient for playing.
 If you want to try it:

 ```
-# if the directory does not exist
+# if the directory does not exist create it
-mkdir -p ~/.q3a/baseq3
+$ mkdir -p ~/.q3a/baseq3

+# if you have your own configuration save it
+$ cp ~/.q3a/baseq3/q3config.cfg ~/.q3a/baseq3/backup-q3config.cfg

 # go back to the root of the project and copy the file
-cp misc/q3config.cfg ~/.q3a/baseq3
+$ cp misc/q3config.cfg ~/.q3a/baseq3
 ```

 After this, don't forget to change default nickname in the game.